glegoux/jekyll-tech-blog/src/_posts/2019-07-14-trace-a-request-path.md

 ---
-title: "Geo-location of request path"
+title: "Trace a request path"
 description: "How to know for which routers a HTTP request browses?"
 authors: ["glegoux"]
 time_reading_minutes: 5